Alphonse Mingana

+Life

-Arrival in England
+Background and arrival in England

+Mingana was born at Sharanesh, a village near Zakho (present-day Kurdistan, Iraq), to Paolus and Maryam Nano.
+He had seven siblings.
+Like the majority of Assyrians in the Zakho region, his family belonged to the Chaldean Catholic Church.

-In 1913 Mingana came to England at the invitation of J. Rendel Harris, Director of Studies at Woodbrooke Quaker Study Centre, a Quaker Settlement at Selly Oak in Birmingham.
+In 1913, Mingana came to England at the invitation of J. Rendel Harris, Director of Studies at Woodbrooke Quaker Study Centre, a Quaker Settlement at Selly Oak in Birmingham.
 Mingana remained at Woodbrooke for two years where he met his future wife, Emma Sophie Floor, a Norwegian student.
 The couple were married in 1915.
 In the same year Mingana was appointed to the staff of the John Rylands Library in Manchester to catalogue the Library's collection of Arabic manuscripts.
-He lived in Manchester until 1932 during which time his two children, John and Marie, were born.
-By the time Mingana left John Rylands in 1932 he had risen to the post of Keeper of the Oriental Manuscripts.
+He would live in Manchester until 1932, during which time his two children, John and Marie, would be born.

-The Mingana Collection
+Compilation of the Mingana Collection

-In 1924 Mingana made the first of three trips to the Middle East to collect ancient Syriac and Arabic manuscripts.
-The expedition was sponsored by John Rylands Library and Dr Edward Cadbury, the Quaker owner of the famous chocolate factory at Bournville, who Mingana had met through Rendel Harris.
+In 1924, Mingana made the first of three trips to the Middle East to collect ancient Syriac and Arabic manuscripts.
+The expedition was sponsored by John Rylands Library and Dr Edward Cadbury, the Quaker owner of the famous chocolate factory at Bournville, whom Mingana had met through Rendel Harris.
 A number of the manuscripts he returned with formed the basis of the Mingana Collection at Woodbrooke.
 Mingana added to the collection with manuscripts acquired on two further trips to the Middle East in 1925 and 1929, both trips were financed solely by Edward Cadbury.

 In 1932 Mingana moved back to Birmingham to focus on cataloging the collection.
+By the time Mingana left John Rylands in 1932 he had risen to the post of Keeper of the Oriental Manuscripts.
 The first catalogue describing 606 Syriac manuscripts was published in 1933.
 A further volume published in 1936 describes 120 Christian Arabic manuscripts and 16 Syriac manuscripts.
-The third volume, cataloging 152 Christian Arabic manuscripts and 40 Syriac manuscripts was published in 1939, two years after Mingana's death.
+The third volume, cataloging 152 Christian Arabic manuscripts and 40 Syriac manuscripts, would be published in 1939, two years after Mingana's death.